 IV.
 Stop Calling Trauma “Chemistry” and Immaturity “Strength”

-A healthy man will feel different to you, not because he is boring, but because he is secure.
-You’re not used to secure.
-You’re used to inconsistency, excitement mixed with anxiety, manipulation disguised as passion, chaos as proof of love.
-A man who treats you well feels “off.”
-Because you associate calm with boredom, and danger with desire.
-Until you heal, until you undo the social programming and really learn what YOU want, not what society’s told you you want, you will reject the men who could love you and chase the men who can’t.
+A healthy man will feel different, not because he is boring, but because he is secure.
+Many aren’t used to secure; they’re accustomed to inconsistency, excitement mixed with anxiety, manipulation disguised as passion, chaos as proof of love.
+A man who treats a woman well feels “off,” because one associates calm with boredom, and danger with desire.
+Until this pattern is recognized and healed, until the underlying programming is examined and a person becomes honest about what they truly want, rather than what they were conditioned to want, they will continue rejecting the men who could love them and chasing the men who cannot.

 V. How Goodwill Was Actively Discouraged